What Are SMARTER Goals and How Do They Help Measure Employee Productivity?

 THINKING ABOUT MEASURING PRODUCTIVITY VIA TRACKERS? | ‘The Trouble With Tracking: Why Employee Accountability Processes Shouldn’t Be Invasive

-The Value of SMARTER Goals
+The Value of SMARTER Goals for Career, Skill Development and Business Goals

 Not all goals will be easy to measure.
 And, in some circumstances, they don’t need to be.
-Good performance management platforms will mix “hard” metrics with “softer” varieties, perhaps by providing peer-to-peer feedback opportunities in which employees are asked to verbally describe the impacts and outcomes that relate to their colleagues.
+The best performance management platforms will mix “hard” metrics with “softer” varieties, perhaps by providing peer-to-peer feedback opportunities in which employees are asked to verbally describe the impacts and outcomes that relate to their colleagues.

-At the same time, platforms like Bridge will facilitate creating “hard” metrics by enabling you and your people to set SMARTER goals.
+Bridge, for instance, is an all-in-one employee performance management system that facilitates creating “hard” metrics by enabling you and your people to set SMARTER goals.
 The acronym runs as follows:

 Specific